wacuuu/workload-collocation-agent/examples/kubernetes/monitoring/prometheus/cadvisor.md

 #### Workload identification

 The algorithm requires that there will be a way to identify all instances of a workload.
-That is there has to be for example a common label on all pods identifying the workload they belong to(see how "app" label is handled in example).
+E.g. a common label on all pods identifying the workload they belong to(see how "app" label is handled in example).

 #### Behavior measurement